induktio/thinker/Details.md

 Summary of AI changes
 =====================
-Thinker introduces notable changes to the AI to manage the colonization and production much more effectively than usual which can result in changes on the difficulty curve.
+Thinker introduces notable improvements to the AI, enabling far more effective management of colonization, production, military strategy and overall decision-making.
 When playing on lower difficulties, it might make sense to apply additional limits on AI expansion by using options such as `expansion_limit=10` and `expansion_autoscale=1` so that the AI will expand roughly at the same speed as the player faction.

-Thinker fully controls the movement of most units, combat and non-combat alike.
+Thinker fully controls the movement of nearly all units, combat and non-combat alike.
 For testing purposes it is also possible to run old/new AIs side-by-side.
 For example `factions_enabled=3` makes only the factions in the first 3 slots to use Thinker AI if they are not player-controlled.
 By default `factions_enabled=7` setting enables Thinker AI for all computer factions.
 Regardless of which AI is enabled, all of them should receive the same production bonuses that are set in the config file.

 Another novel addition has been naval invasions executed by the AI.
 This has been traditionally a weak spot for many AIs, since they lack the coordination between many units to pull off such strategies.
 Thinker however is capable of gathering an invasion fleet with many transports and using other combat ships as cover to move them into a landing zone.
 Combat ships will also use artillery attack on various targets much more than usual.